Why United States

 Your outfitter should be able to recommend local taxidermists and meat processors, but these services are not included in the hunt cost.
 Discuss these aspects with your outfitter before arrival.
 Local taxidermists can prepare and pack trophies to your specifications, but it will be up to you to check legalities and arrange transport and shipment of the trophies to your home.

-Yacht Based Spring Coastal Black Bear United States
+Yacht Based Sitka Black Tailed Deer 2021 United States

 Trip duration: 6 days